Veeam Backup & Replication

 Failed to negotiate key exchange algorithm Client encryption algorithm not found Server HMAC algorithm not found

-Supported Key Exchange algorithms
+Supported Key Exchange algorithms:

-See the man page for your sshd_config file and/or query for the supported ciphers, key exchange algorithms and keyed-hash message authentication codes using the following command:
+See the man page for your sshd_config file and/or query for the supported ciphers, key exchange algorithms, and keyed-hash message authentication codes using the following command:

 and restart the sshd service on the machine (reboot works fine, too).